Pylons/pyramid/docs/narr/traversal.rst

 - the :term:`subpath` is ``('biz', 'buz.txt')``

-Because it's the "context", :mod:`repoze.bfg` examimes "bar" to find out what "type" it is.
+Because it's the "context", :mod:`repoze.bfg` examines "bar" to find out what "type" it is.
 Let's say it finds that the context is an ``IBar`` type (because "bar" happens to have an attribute attached to it that indicates it's an ``IBar``).